Kaaos/kaaosgit/README.md

-# kaaosgit
+# kaaosgit serves as my public repository.
+It only contains some small scripts tools.

-Some personal projects with slight bias towards spatial data processing.
+Larger projects are now, unfortunately, moved to private repositories for more in-depth development.

-I use (/try to learn) mostly Python, C, Java, R and SQL.
+Languages I use mostly are C, Python, Java, R and SQL.
+This repository contains mostly Python scripts.

-I'm a perfectionist by nature and love details and simple functionality, but that doesn't mean you're not going to hit any errors in my code - use cautiously!
+I'm a perfectionist by nature and love details and simple functionality, but that doesn't mean you're not going to hit any errors in my code!

-MIT License, pick what you like!
+MIT License, feel free to pick what ever you like!